Table of Contents

 Some representations of the lotus use the lotus bud to signify a young virgin, while a fully bloomed lotus is symbolic of a mature, sexually experienced female.

-The Han and Ming dynasties of China used the lotus to refer to the vagina, with the term golden lotus often used to in poetry and other sacred texts.
+The Han and Ming dynasties of China used the lotus to refer to the vagina, with the term golden lotus often used in poetry and other sacred texts.

 The phrase vesica piscis, which was an early name for the ichthys, translates as vessel of fish.
-In ancient Greek, the words for fish and womb were the same, and therefore, use of the fish symbol to represent femininity and female power was natural.
+In ancient Greek, the words for fish and womb were the same, and therefore, the use of the fish symbol to represent femininity and female power was natural.

 During the early periods of Christianity, Christians were persecuted for their faith and needed a symbol to identify other Christians in safety.
 Because the ichthys was so well known, they adopted it as a Christian symbol.

 Symbols of femininity have been around since ancient times, representing the power, strength, intuition, and caring qualities of women.
-If you want to learn more about strong female characters, check out our articles on moon goddesses, fire goddesses, wisdom goddesses, nature goddesses, and love goddesses.